swanseacon/swanseacon.github.io/_posts/2018-07-17-meet-the-speaker-lisa-crispin.md

 #### What made you want to speak at SwanseaCon this year?
 Lisa heard so many people talking about it last year, she was keen to participate this year.

-#### Are there any sessions other than your own which you are looking It's one of those conferences where there are multiple sessions at the same time that all sound compelling.
+#### Are there any sessions other than your own which you are looking forward to?
+It's one of those conferences where there are multiple sessions at the same time that all sound compelling.
 Lisa is keen to see Gem Hill's "Anxiety under Test" talk.
 She's a fan of both of Gem's podcasts.
 Lisa also looks forward to Lisi's report from her pair testing journey, that is so inspiring!

 #### Did you enjoy this post?